Subscribe to Blog via Email

 3. Confusion.
-The term ‘Zebra’ is not exclusively used by the Neuroendocrine Cancer community, it can be, and is used by, other cancers which quite often leads to confusion.
+The term ‘Zebra’ is not exclusively used by the Neuroendocrine Cancer community, it can be, and is used by, other conditions which quite often leads to confusion.

 4. Relevance.
-The term is inextricably linked to rare diseases and as we all now know, NETs are no longer rare.
-Anyone who says that the group of diseases called Neuroendocrine Tumors (or Neuroendocrine Neoplasms to use the correct scientific term) is rare, is clearly out of touch with the latest incidence and prevalence data (….or chooses to ignore for their own agenda).
+The term is inextricably linked to rare diseases and as we all now know; Neuroendocrine Cancer is no longer rare, even in US.
+Anyone who says that the group of diseases called Neuroendocrine Neoplasms (the correct scientific term) is rare, is clearly out of touch with the latest incidence and prevalence data or chooses to ignore for their own agenda.

 Here’s my beef.
 If you speak to any primary or secondary care doctor, you’ll find they are very well aware of the conundrum when faced with a patient who presents with vague and odd symptoms and negative tests (they see this with many diseases, Neuroendocrine Neoplasms are not so special in this regard).
 Almost all will say they don’t need reminding that it might be an oddity, and that it is difficult to diagnose.
 They will definitely accept that some conditions are more difficult to diagnose than others and if you think about the fact that there are over 200 different types of cancer and literally thousands of conditions out there, you can see they have a really difficult job.

 Let’s be realistic, very few people are going to be diagnosed with Neuroendocrine Cancer at their very first visit to a doctor.
 The same could be said for many cancers and many other illnesses.
-Many conditions are difficult to diagnose and many are misdiagnosed for other things – yes this happens with NETs too.
-NETs are not as special in these areas as some people make out.
+Many conditions are difficult to diagnose, and many are misdiagnosed for other things – yes this happens with Neuroendocrine Cancer too.
+Neuroendocrine Cancer is not as special in these areas as some people make out.
 Whilst we’re on that subject, please don’t quote patient surveys to me, they are also fundamentally flawed both in terms of numbers of participants and the source of the participants.
-It amazes me that the NET community uses this flawed (and outdated) information annually including alongside animal antics which dilutes what limited value they already have.
+It amazes me that the Neuroendocrine Cancer community uses this flawed (and outdated) information annually including alongside animal antics which dilutes what limited value they already have.

-To quote one famous NET Specialist “….zebras …. we’re beyond that now”
+To quote one famous Neuroendocrine Cancer Specialist “….zebras …. we’re beyond that now”

 We need our awareness to cover the whole spectrum of being diagnosed and then living with Neuroendocrine Cancer.
 We share so many issues with many cancer patients in the challenges of living with a long-term condition.
-This is not special, not unique. and it certainly isn’t a rare occurrence.
-Key facts continually missed and continually ignored by the ‘zebra posse’ (perhaps intentionally), is that this disease of ours is no longer rare, diagnosis is improving, both of which are now well documented.
-The ‘zebra posse’ will ensure that quite ridiculous pictures of zebras, zebra patterned clothing and jewelry all take precedence over genuine patient concerns on Facebook forums, i.e. it is hindering proper support for Neuroendocrine Cancer patients who are suffering because of this infatuation.
+This is not special, not unique, and it certainly isn’t a rare occurrence.
+Key facts continually missed and continually ignored by the ‘zebra posse’ (perhaps intentionally), is that this disease of ours is no longer rare and diagnosis is improving, both of which are now well documented.
+The ‘zebra posse’ will ensure that quite ridiculous pictures of zebras, zebra-patterned clothing, and jewelry all take precedence over genuine patient concerns on Facebook forums, i.e. it is hindering proper support for Neuroendocrine Cancer patients who are suffering because of this infatuation.

-As one well known NET patient said, “unfortunately the community has become too cute with the icon”.
+As one well known Neuroendocrine Cancer patient said, “unfortunately the community has become too cute with the icon”

 He’s right, it is really holding us back.
 It’s a PR disaster.

 If your Doctors don’t suspect something, they won’t detect anything is a more practical and realistic phrase than the impossible and impractical one in current use by our community.
-Additionally, to suggest that NET Cancer always presents with years of vague symptoms and requires several visits to a physician before a proper diagnosis is simply not true and is a myth.
-To suggest that an international patient survey of 5000 accurately represents the experience of hundreds of thousands of NET patients out there is way off beam, particularly when the source of the survey patient cohort is taken from those affected most, those with the biggest issues.
+Additionally, to suggest that NETs always present with years of vague symptoms and require several visits to a physician before a proper diagnosis is simply not true and is a myth.
+To suggest that an international patient survey of 5000 accurately represents the experience of hundreds of thousands, perhaps millions of NET patients out there is way off beam, particularly when the source of the survey patient cohort is taken from those affected most, those with the biggest issues.
 Big Facebook forums do not represent the average experience of a NET patient.

 To summarise …..
 The first word of this post is “Opinion” but it is a pretty strong opinion as you would have gathered from the flow of the text.
 Everyone does indeed have a story and you only tend to hear the bad stories on NET patient forums.
 Additionally, newspapers love a bad story – they never print “cancer patient quickly diagnosed and treated for cancer – the end”.
-It’s a bit like in NET world, where the worst cases will be the majority constituents of any forum, because they are looking for help and support.
-The biggest US forum has around 4000 people but there are over 200,000 people living with NETs in USA (i.e. not rare) and I can almost guarantee those figures don’t include many Neuroendocrine Carcinomas).
+It’s a bit like in NET world, where the worst cases will be the majority constituents of any forum because they are looking for help and support.
+The biggest US forum has around 4000-5000 people but there are over 200,000 people living with Neuroendocrine Cancer in USA (i.e. not rare) and I can almost guarantee those figures don’t include many Neuroendocrine Carcinomas).
 There’s a similar quota in UK.
 I really believe the bad experiences you regularly see on Neuroendocrine Cancer patient forums are those who have issues, and this sends out an incorrect message to many.
-Unfortunately, most Neuroendocrine Cancer patient surveys are taken from these patients so the statistics are totally skewed, presenting a false picture of reality.
-That’s not to say we ignore this section of the community but we owe them a much better campaigning tool than the now outdated, unfashionable and very inward looking animal analogy.
+Unfortunately, most Neuroendocrine Cancer patient surveys are taken from these patients, so the statistics are totally skewed, presenting a false picture of reality.
+That’s not to say we ignore this section of the community, but we owe them a much better campaigning tool than the now outdated, unfashionable, and very inward-looking animal analogy.

 Let’s move into the 21st century and get on with that.